aws-amplify/docs/docs/ui/auth/fragments/angular/authenticator.md

 <amplify-callout warning>

-If you are using the `usernameAlias` prop with custom `slots` keep in mind that you must pass the `usernameAlias` prop value to both the Authenticator and custom slotted component since the slotted component overrides the configuration passed from the Authenticator.
+If you are using the `usernameAlias` prop with custom `slots`, keep in mind that you must pass the `usernameAlias` prop value to both the Authenticator and custom slotted component since the slotted component overrides the configuration passed from the Authenticator.

 </amplify-callout>

-For more details on this customization see the `amplify-form-field` prop documentation [here](https://github.com/aws-amplify/amplify-js/tree/master/packages/amplify-ui-components/src/components/amplify-form-field#properties) and the internal `FormFieldType` interface [here](https://github.com/aws-amplify/amplify-js/blob/master/packages/amplify-ui-components/src/components/amplify-auth-fields/amplify-auth-fields-interface.ts#L3).
+For more details on this customization see the `amplify-form-field` [prop documentation](https://github.com/aws-amplify/amplify-js/tree/master/packages/amplify-ui-components/src/components/amplify-form-field#properties) and the internal [`FormFieldType` interface](https://github.com/aws-amplify/amplify-js/blob/master/packages/amplify-ui-components/src/components/amplify-auth-fields/amplify-auth-fields-interface.ts#L3).

 ## Components